hc0707/exercise3/README.md

-# exercise3 - by Harsh and Rhythm
+# exercise3 - by Harsh and Rhythm!